One of the main benefits of becoming self employed is the ease with which you can start up and run your new business.

 Here are 5 things you need to do when you decide to go self employed:

-Once you become a sole trader (or work as a partnership if there’s more than one of you), you will be responsible for paying your own income tax and National Insurance (NICs).
+Once you set up as a sole trader (or work as a partner in a partnership if there’s more than one of you), you will be responsible for paying your own income tax and National Insurance (NICs).

 You must register as self-employed with HMRC within three months of starting trading, even if you already pay tax via the self assessment process each year.
 You can register online or call HMRC on 0845 915 4515 if you’d prefer to speak to someone.